Menu

 Caves of Castellana

 Mother Nature created a great display of stalagmites and stalactites in the Caves of Castellana.
 This is a large network of caves with interesting and beautiful formations.
 The caverns are very large.
 This can be appreciated by looking at the picture below on the left.
 People are standing near the bottom right corner of the picture, but the people are hard to see because they are very small compared to the size of the cavern.
-Picture taking is only allowed in the first cavern, which has light entering from an opening at the top of the cave.
+A picture of a rock formation in the cave is also seen below.
+Picture taking is only allowed in the first cavern, which has light entering from an opening at the top of the cave, as can be seen in the top picture below.

 Large cavern in the Caves of Castellana.